If you are a current Project MUSE partner please login for more personalized information.

 Project MUSE can be accessed on mobile devices with a web browser, such as the iPhone, iPad, or Android.
 We are continually optimizing the Project MUSE website to provide the best mobile user experience.

-Users who are not affiliated with a subscribing institution may purchase articles from the University of Hawaii Press through our beta article sales program.
-Additional publishers are expected to join this program later in 2019.
+Users who are not affiliated with a subscribing institution may purchase articles from selected journals through our article sales program.
+Article fees are set by each publisher and may vary from journal to journal.

 Some institutions provide access to Project MUSE for their alumni.
 If applicable, check with your institution to see if this service is available.